senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 ## Pricing

 Dialogflow is available in two editions: standard and enterprise.
 While the standard edition is free of any charge, the enterprise edition is charged on a per request basis.
 In return, it has a higher throughput (10 instead of 3 queries per second) and comes with an SLA.
+It is possible to increase the quota even more on request.
 However, the enterprise edition is based on the new Dialogflow V2 API which is currently in beta phase.

 | Features | Standard Edition | Enterprise Edition |
 | --- | --- | --- |